Mvijay00/Blended-Labs-2025-26-Even/Ex. 2 Build your VPC and Launch a Web Server/README.md

 (Write the steps you followed in your own words)

-1. A Virtual Private Cloud (VPC) was designed and created with the CIDR block 10.0.0.0/16 to establish a secure and isolated network environment within AWS.
-2. A public subnet was configured within the VPC with the CIDR range 10.0.1.0/24, and auto-assign public IPv4 addresses was enabled to allow internet connectivity for instances.
-3. An Internet Gateway was created and attached to the VPC, followed by the setup of a route table with a default route (0.0.0.0/0) pointing to the gateway, and the route table was associated with the public subnet.
-4. A security group was established to permit inbound SSH (port 22) and HTTP (port 80) traffic, and an EC2 instance was launched using the Amazon Linux 2 AMI, associated with the security group and a key pair.
-5. The Apache HTTPD web server was installed and started on the EC2 instance, a simple HTML webpage was created, and its accessibility was verified through the public IP address of the instance via a web browser.
+1. The first step was to create a vpc
+2. Then subnets was created and configured inside the VPC
+3. Attached internet gateway
+4. Configured route tables
+5. EC2 instance was launched
+6. Finally configured the web server

 ---